dB difference Z score technique

 Loading and viewing > Calibration > Background noise-removal > Detection and filtering > Classification > Characterization

-The Z-score technique as described by De Robertis, McKelvey and Ressler (2010) is a type of dB difference classification.
+The Z-score technique described by De Robertis, McKelvey, and Ressler (2010)1 is a dB-difference classification method.

 Normal deviate equations

-The Formula operator is used to calculate a normal deviate analysis for four frequencies (n = 6 pair-differences) where i is the frequency pair and j is the backscatter (species) class.
-Estimated values for µ and σ are used.
+The Formula operator is used to calculate a normal deviate analysis for four frequencies (n = 6 pairwise differences), where i is the frequency pair and j is the backscatter (species) class.
+Estimated values for μ and σ are used.

 Dataflows